 There are many lavish, luxurious hotels available that are not that expensive.
 The accommodation isn’t a problem.
 All the hotels are in very good condition and good with hospitality.

 There are not many homestays.
-The concept of a homestay is still emerging in Oman, so instead of a homestay, you might get a room or a house which will be cheaper than a hotel room.
+The concept of a homestay is still emerging in Oman, so instead of a homestay, you might get a room or a house that will be cheaper than a hotel room.
 Airbnb also has a growing network of homestays now.
 Check the Airbnb link here

 Things to see